 The University of Sheffield

-The University of Sheffield has been named as one of the best places to work in the UK for a second year in a row by The Sunday Times.
+The University of Sheffield has been named as one of the best places to work in the UK for a third year in a row by The Sunday Times.

-The University has been ranked in 25th place in the Best Not-For-Profit Organisations To Work For 2017.
-Sheffield is the only university to feature in the list and has climbed in this year’s ranking after being listed in 32nd place last year.
+The University has been included in the Best Not-For-Profit Organisations To Work For 2018, and is the only university to feature in the list for the third consecutive year.

 A vision you can believe in